researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

 ### spatialCoverage (O)

-Geographical coverage of the dataset, can be a named place or place with cooridnates.
+Geographical coverage of the dataset, can be a named place or place with coordinates.
-For `@id` use url to the named place on [geonames.org](https://www.geonames.org)
+For `@id` use URL to the named place on [geonames.org](https://www.geonames.org)

 ```json title="example of some ways to add spatial coverage"
 [